CodeHubOrg/codehub-web-content/sponsoring/index.md

 * Find out about emerging technologies or opportunities

 ## Corporate sponsorship
-* Support us with a regular sponsorship to cover ongoing expenses, eg admin costs and learning materials.
+* Support us with a regular sponsorship to cover ongoing expenses, e.g. admin costs and learning materials.
 * Sponsor a single event by meeting the cost of pizzas and refreshments or providing a venue.